-NYC Apartment Renovation Tips: Costs Per Square Foot
+NYC Apartment Renovation Tips in 2022: Costs Per Square Foot

 It’s important to set expectations about the cost of your NYC apartment remodel.
 Here are some general per-square-foot prices to prepare you for your project.

-What a High-End Remodel Costs Per Square Foot in NYC and How to Make the Most of It
+What a High-End Remodel in NYC Costs Per Square Foot in 2022 + How to Make the Most of Your Money

-Renovating your New York City apartment can provide value that goes beyond a dollar amount.
-It can mean adding more space for a growing family, living in your ideal location, or achieving the luxury aesthetic you’ve always dreamed of.
+Renovating your New York City apartment provides value that goes beyond a dollar amount.
+It can mean adding more space for a growing family, living in your ideal location, or achieving the luxury aesthetic you’ve always wanted.

-Ultimately, the price tag depends on the scope of your project and how you plan and execute it.
+Ultimately, the price tag depends on the scope of your project and how you plan and execute.
 However, there are some general per-square-foot prices we can provide as a guideline to prepare you for your project.
-And with the help of an experienced, all-inclusive design-build firm, you can maximize every dollar you spend on your luxury renovation.
+And with the help of an experienced, all-inclusive design-build firm, you can maximize every dollar spent on your renovation.

 Understanding NYC Renovation Costs Per Square Foot

-Once you’ve tallied up these costs, however, it’s possible to make some adjustments to make the costs work for you.
-In our experience, the following strategies can help maximize the value of your NYC renovation costs per square foot:
+That’s a lot to consider, right?
+Before you get overwhelmed, the following four strategies can help maximize the value of your NYC renovation costs per square foot:

 The specific fixtures and finishes you choose will be one of the biggest factors in your project’s price tag.
 The most important tip we offer is to focus on choosing high-quality options rather than defaulting to name brands.
-For example, brands like Sub-Zero, Wolf, and Viking offer appliances with plenty of advanced features, but many of them aren’t practical for daily use.
-Other manufacturers such as Jenn-Air, Bosch, Miele, and Liebherr can offer equal or higher-quality appliances without unnecessary bells and whistles.
+For example, brands like Sub-Zero, Wolf, and Viking offer appliances with plenty of advanced features, but many of them aren’t necessary for daily use.
+Other manufacturers such as JennAir, Bosch, Miele, and Liebherr can offer equal or higher-quality appliances without impractical bells and whistles.

 Sometimes, a layout change is necessary to include in an NYC home renovation.
-But if you don’t need to add something like an extra bedroom, you can expand your space, optimize natural light, or achieve other space-changing effects through strategic use of the right finishes and design elements.
+But, if you don’t need to add extra bedrooms or closets, you can expand your space, optimize natural light, or achieve other space-changing effects through strategic use of the right finishes and design elements.
 Your best bet is to work with an experienced contractor who understands how to use design to change your home’s aesthetic without changing its layout.
 They’ll help you understand all the options available before you decide to knock down any walls.

 Another advantage of working with an experienced, trusted contractor is the assurance that you won’t have to deal with change orders halfway into your project, unless you request them yourself.
 No matter how much you strategize your renovation, you can still end up wasting time and money if your contractor tells you it’s possible to add light in your kitchen without a layout change, then goes back on that promise after demolition starts.
 Our strict no-change-order model includes every element of your renovation from step one, ensuring you don’t encounter unexpected charges like this at any phase of your project.

 For large NYC apartment remodels, the traditional process includes hiring an architect as the first step.
 Though architects play an important role during certain phases of a project, not all architects are created equal.
 By waiting to hire one, you can take time to research the one that’s right for you.
-At Gallery Kitchen & Bath, we work closely with architects and other skilled tradespeople as needed.
+At Gallery Kitchen & Bath, we work closely with architects and other skilled tradespeople based on the unique job requirements.
 We know the quality of their work and areas of expertise, and we know when that expertise is necessary for a given project.